AbrarAlzubaidi/Registration-Django/Document.md

 - sqlite as database
 - mailgun as an email service
 - hashing algorithm: django build-in hash method that use Argon2 algorithm
+- migrations: django has build-in method to generate the migrations. to see them jump to the Hoe to use section point number 7 [here](/#L91).

 ## Project tree